earths-urge-to-compute/book/README.md

 # Earth's Urge to Compute

 This is an "open source" collaborative project to write a book.
+We use scare quotes around "open source" because this is a book, not software, but it is run just like an open source software project.

 ## Reading the Book